NotKyon/Stories/A Game of Me and You.md

 That person was my ally; the real enemy was me.

 It was me who had ruined everything.
-My ally had only wanted to spend time with me... yet I tossed them aside, asserting that victory would be mine. asserting not just with words or intent, but with solid action.
+My ally had only wanted to spend time with me... yet I tossed them aside, asserting that victory would be mine.
+Asserting not just with words or intent, but with solid action.

 I confess as much to the stranger veiled in darkness, hidden on the other side